-- Be accessible, safe and conveniently located, catering for a range of users to enjoy the space at all times without public access restrictions. - Ideally be located within a 400m walking distance from dwellings, workplaces, schools and shops, within township areas. - Connect to the surrounding pedestrian and cycling network, locate entry paths with clear views to other exits from the public space and continue pedestrian paths through the public space with direct and logical routes. - Use best practice design principles, incorporating Safety by design principles. - Create intergenerational play and open spaces all members of our community will want to enjoy. - Provide equitable, safe and accessible equipment, associated facilities and landscaped areas. - Be compliant with Play Standards to maximise safety. - Be compliant with current Access Standards to encourage all abilities accessibility. - Connect skateparks, exercise stations, tracks and trails that older children, adults, and seniors can use.
+- Be accessible, safe, and conveniently located, allowing a range of users to enjoy the space at all times without public access restrictions. - Ideally be within a 400m walking distance from homes, workplaces, schools, and shops in township areas. - Connect to the pedestrian and cycling network, with entry paths offering clear views of other exits and logical routes through the space. - Apply best practice design principles, including Safety by Design. - Create intergenerational spaces that all community members will want to enjoy. - Provide equitable, safe, and accessible equipment, facilities, and landscaped areas. - Comply with Play Standards to ensure maximum safety. - Adhere to current Access Standards to support accessibility for all abilities. - Connect skateparks, exercise stations, tracks, and trails for use by older children, adults, and seniors.